Industry & Advocacy News

 Books are available in more formats and channels than ever today—a boon to reading everywhere.
 Readers can read books in print, large print, ebook, audiobook, and serialization formats and can access them through a variety of in-person and online platforms, including through ebook and audiobook subscription services and library apps.
 This is something to be actively celebrated, given the enormous competition for people’s attention with other media today.
 Unfortunately, authors’ earnings have not kept pace with the abundant availability of books, but have been in steep decline for the last decade and a half.

 There are many factors contributing to this decline in book earnings, as we have discussed in connection with our earnings studies.
-A recent survey sponsored by the Authors Guild and conducted by the Codex Group, a book industry research and analytics firm, points to yet another likely cause: Not many active readers actually buy the books they read today.
-Instead, readers increasingly borrow ebooks and audiobooks from libraries, mostly from home through easy-to-use apps, or obtain them from friends, personal collections, or other free sources.
+A recent survey sponsored by the Authors Guild and conducted by the Codex Group, a book industry research and analytics firm, indicates yet another likely cause that surprised us: not as many active readers actually buy the books they read today.
+Instead, almost two-thirds of readers obtain books for free – whether from friends, personal collections, libraries, pirate sites, or other free sources.

 The survey asked regular readers (those who had read at least one book in the last month and four books in the last year) where they obtained the books they read or listened to in the prior month.
-The results were telling: Only about a third of readers and listeners bought new royalty-generating copies of books or audiobooks, including those acquired through a paid subscription service.
+Only about a third of readers and listeners bought new royalty-generating copies of books or audiobooks, including those acquired through a paid subscription service.

 The survey further found that only 19 percent of books in text format were bought as new print or ebook copies (which give authors the highest royalties) while 6 percent were accessed through subscriptions, many of which pay authors a fraction of what they would earn on individual sales.
 Another 10 percent were bought used, sales which provide authors with no payment.
 29 percent of books read were acquired through libraries, and the remaining 35 percent of books read were either borrowed from friends or family, came from a reader’s personal collection, or acquired through another source, such as piracy.